sarapohland/parce-nav/README.md

 ### 5a.
 Download the model files

-If you have not done so already, download the models folder from [here](https://drive.google.com/drive/folders/1_oob1W8P_NH8YmVQNqvRDHeDdVz_FVWv?usp=share_link) and place it in the main directory (`parce`).
+If you have not done so already, download the models folder from [here](https://drive.google.com/drive/folders/1_oob1W8P_NH8YmVQNqvRDHeDdVz_FVWv?usp=share_link) and place it in the main directory (`parce-nav`).
 This folder contains the default lunar image inpainting model, along with the model architectures and training parameters used to train the model.
 The trained regional competency estimator used in the paper is also contained in this folder, along with labels for the segmented OOD dataset provided.
 If you want to modify the configurations to train new models, go through the remaining steps in this section.
 To evaluate the image inpainting model, see substep 5e.
 To evaluate the regional competency estimator, see 5h.
 To visualize examples of the regional competency maps, see substep 5i.
 Finally, to compare our method to existing methods for anomaly localization, see substep 5j.
 Otherwise, you can skip to step 6.

 ### 5b.
 Define the model architecture